 Lire, Dire et Rire - Using French Picture Books In The Classroom

-- Develop linguistic and grammatical knowledge
+- Developing and enriching vocabulary and grammatical knowledge

-- Enhance intercultural understanding
+- Enhancing intercultural understanding

 The course will be led by Liz Luka and Ann Lazim.